labicon/labicon.github.io/notes/people.md

 In [/_pages/profiles.md](/_pages/profiles.md), find the `categories` list, and add a new category. `list_name` should exactly match the list that follows containing people in that category, and `show_name` is the title that is shown for that category.
 Then, you should add a list containing people.
 See the list `grad` as an example.

-# How to change the size of profile pictures?
+# 3How to change the size of profile pictures?

-In the file [](/_layouts/profiles.liquid), line 22 which is
+In the file [/_layouts/profiles.liquid](/_layouts/profiles.liquid), line 22 which is

 ```liquid
 {% capture sizes %}(min-width: {{site.max_width}}) {{ site.max_width | minus: 30 | times: 0.3}}px, (min-width: 576px) 20vw, 95vw"{% endcapture %}